mdn/content/files/en-us/mozilla/add-ons/webextensions/api/bookmarks/onmoved/index.md

 ---
 {{AddonSidebar()}}

-Fired when a bookmark or folder is moved to a different parent folder and/or position within a folder.
+Fired when a bookmark or folder is moved to a different parent folder or position within a folder.

+> **Note:** If you're moving multiple bookmarks, because this API is asynchronous, the moves may get processed in any order.
+Consequently, the value of each bookmark's index may change or be unknown until all the moves are completed.
+If you want to obtain the index values after a move, you must wait for all the calls to resolve or reject before reading the index values.

 ## Syntax